sfc-gh-mrojas/sma-extensions/README.md

   - from_json
 ```

 The `root_path` is the path to the folder that contains your code.

-The focus of this scripts is to collect information on R and SQL files.
-You can specificy as many `root_path` folders as you want.
+The focus of these scripts is to collect information on R and SQL files.You can specificy as many `root_path` folders as you want.

 The `keywords` are the keywords that will be used to identify patterns in R and SQL files.